 Designed for employer-sponsored industrial apprentices.
 Admission is restricted to those approved by TAE apprentice coordinator.

-- Coursework is selected by the student, the employer and the TAE apprentice coordinator.
+- Selected by the student, the employer and the TAE apprentice coordinator.

-- Courses in this program are those that apply to the die design and die repair skills areas, most beginning with the prefix TAGD.
+- Those that apply to the die design and die repair skills areas, most beginning with the prefix TAGD.

 Complete additional 100-level, or higher, courses to complete the requirements for this degree.